 - If a crime is in progress or there is some other situation posing imminent danger, local law enforcement can be reached by dialing 9-1-1. - Students, staff, and visitors should also report situations to one of the campus security authorities identified above.
 Once reported, the individual may also be encouraged to report the situation to the appropriate police agency.
-If requested, a University staff member will assist in making the report to police. - Anonymous incident reports can also be made by calling the Campus Crime Hotline at (231) 591-5900 or by texting/emailing BulldogsTextTip@ferris.edu.
+If requested, a University staff member will assist in making the report to police. - Anonymous incident reports can also be made by calling Public Safety at (231) 591-5000, dialing or texting 9-1-1, or by texting/emailing BulldogsTextTip@ferris.edu.